N4SJAMK/contriboard-compose/README.md

 Run docker-compose.
 At the first time it takes a while to run the command because docker pulls all the necessary images and builds the contriboard images.
 ```
-# the -d parameter is not necessary but it puts the containers to the background
+# the -d parameter is not necessary but it puts the containers to background
 sudo docker-compose up -d
 ```